Is the future of apartment construction indoors?

 Modular is no cure-all

-Others include Mod-19, with eight apartments in two buildings, located in a Seattle residential neighborhood; and the Vancouver, WA, Sylvan Park Senior Living Center, providing residential suites in four, three-story houses.
+Others include Mod-19, with eight apartments in two buildings, located in a Seattle residential neighborhood; and the Vancouver, Washington Sylvan Park Senior Living Center, providing residential suites in four, three-story houses.
 The company manufactured the wood-framed modules for all of these projects at its factory in Klamath Falls, Oregon.

 OneBuild provides a proof by existence that modular construction can work.
 OneBuild’s most recent experiences, however, also show that homebuilding is still a tough, complicated, and risky business.